LOVE YOUR FEET MORE

 UNDER ARMOUR

-I’d suggest the Reign our project Rock ones here.
+I’d suggest the Reign sub brand.
 Others have large heels/ or turned up toes.

 ADIDAS

-I’d suggest the Drop set (but be warned about the mess/ hole in the sole – only inside the gym shoes.
-Everyset looks ok.
+I’d suggest the Dropset (but be warned about the ‘ventilation’ hole in the sole in the ‘training’ sub brand– only inside the gym shoes.
+I.E. your socks and puddles will have nothing between them if worn outside.)

 Avoid sketchers or anything describing itself as a running shoe (or cardio shoe).
 You don’t need proper lifters either.